Human Remains Found in Search for Tulsa Massacre Victims

 “We do have one confirmed individual and the possibility of a second” body found, Stackelbeck said.
 “We are still in the process of analyzing those remains to the best of our ability. ...
 We don't have a whole lot of details,” Stackelbeck said.

-The confirmed human remains were found little more than 3 feet (90 centimeters) underground in an area known as the “Original 18,” where funeral home records show massacre victims are buried.
+The confirmed human remains were found little more than 3 feet underground in an area known as the “Original 18,” where funeral home records show massacre victims are buried.

 It is not yet known if the remains, which were found in a wooden coffin, are of a victim of the massacre, Stackelbeck said.